-We recognise the importance of working in partnership with our parents to ensure an outstanding provision for the boys under our care, and we are fortunate to have a particularly cohesive and supportive parental body in the Junior School.
+We recognise the importance of working in partnership with our parents to ensure an outstanding provision for the boys in our care, and we are fortunate to have a particularly cohesive and supportive parental body in the Junior School.

 We welcome parents to join us throughout the year for a whole host of events to experience what life is like for their boys and we greatly value the sense of community this brings.
 Parents are warmly invited to see their boys perform in all of our major productions and this has grown to include smaller events such as Informal Tea-Time Concerts, House Music and Poetry Recitals.